marinatwice82/marinatwice82/README.md

 ### **My project:**
 * JavaScript ES6
+    * [Covid-dashboard](https://marinatwice82.github.io/covid-dashboard/) the application for tracking the spread of COVID-19 in the world and in individual countries.
+The information is presented in the form of a table, a list, a graph, and an interactive map.
     * [English-for-kids](https://github.com/marinatwice82/english-for-kids) the application for learning English words by children.
     * [Game-puzzle](https://github.com/marinatwice82/game-puzzle) the goal of the game is to move the knuckles around the box, to order them by numbers, preferably by making as few moves as possible.
     * [Momentum](https://github.com/marinatwice82/momentum) shows the time and username, his goal for the current day.
 The background image changes depending on the time of day.
 The application uses local storage to store data.
 For data storage, the application uses local storage - local storage.